 Ritonavir-Boosted Nirmatrelvir (Paxlovid)

-- The COVID-19 Treatment Guidelines Panel (the Panel) recommends using nirmatrelvir 300 mg with ritonavir 100 mg (Paxlovid) orally (PO) twice daily for 5 days in nonhospitalized adults and pediatric patients aged ≥12 years and weighing ≥40 kg with mild to moderate COVID-19 who are at high risk of disease progression;4 treatment should be initiated as soon as possible and within 5 days of symptom onset.
+- The COVID-19 Treatment Guidelines Panel (the Panel) recommends using nirmatrelvir 300 mg with ritonavir 100 mg (Paxlovid) orally (PO) twice daily for 5 days in nonhospitalized adults (AIIa) and pediatric patients aged ≥12 years and weighing ≥40 kg (BIII) with mild to moderate COVID-19 who are at high risk of disease progression.
+Treatment should be initiated as soon as possible and within 5 days of symptom onset.
 For information on medical conditions that confer high risk, see the Centers for Disease Control and Prevention webpage People With Certain Medical Conditions.

 Ritonavir-boosted nirmatrelvir has significant drug-drug interactions, primarily due to the ritonavir component of the combination.
 Before prescribing ritonavir-boosted nirmatrelvir, clinicians should carefully review the patient’s concomitant medications, including over-the-counter medications, herbal supplements, and recreational drugs, to evaluate potential drug-drug interactions.

 The following resources provide information on identifying and managing drug-drug interactions.

 - Quick reference lists:

 - Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications.
 Box 1 lists select outpatient medications that are not expected to have clinically relevant interactions with ritonavir-boosted nirmatrelvir.
 Box 2 lists select outpatient medications that have clinically relevant drug-drug interactions with ritonavir-boosted nirmatrelvir.